Jialinkook/HELLO_AGAIN_/README.md

 The system uses [MediaPipe](https://github.com/google-ai-edge/mediapipe), [OpenCV](https://opencv.org/), [Arduino Servo](https://docs.arduino.cc/libraries/servo/) and [pySerial](https://pyserial.readthedocs.io/).
 Full creative and theoretical references are provided in the project documentation PDF.

-OpenAI ChatGPT was used to support code drafting, debugging and language editing.
-The final system was modified, assembled and tested by the author.
+OpenAI ChatGPT was used to assist with debugging and organising the code.
+All final design decisions, code modifications, physical construction and testing were completed by the author.

 ## Author